Eduardo Rama Jr.: Personal life

 Rama is married to Georgia Felice "Jaja" Chiongbian-Rama, who he knew since their childhood.
 They have three children together.
 Chiongbian-Rama, a public relations and marketing executive, previously served as Cebu City Tourism Commissioner.
 The couple enjoy watching movies and series marathons in their free time, share an dislike for vegetables and fruits, and are licensed for open-water scuba diving.

 Both of Rama's parents come from notable political families; on his father's side, he is a member of the Rama family of Cebu, which include his uncle former Cebu City Mayor Mike Rama and cousin City Councilor Mikel Rama.
 His paternal grandfather was Cebu City Councilor Fernando G. Rama, son of Senator Vicente Rama.
 Like many members of the Rama family, Rama resides in Barangay Basak San Nicolas, Cebu City.
 On his mother's side, his grandparents were Misamis Oriental Governor and Representative Pedro "Oloy" Neri Roa Sr. and Cagayan de Oro Representative Benedicta Cabañez Bacan-Roa.

-In 2012, Rama had a declared net worth of PHP 63,165 (USD 1,130), the second-lowest among all then-members of the city council.
-This increased to PHP 580,000 (USD 12,212) in 2016, and to PHP 1.1 million (USD 21,824) in 2017.

-Rama is also known for his love of sports, as reported by SunStar Cebu.
+Rama is also known for his love of sports, as reported by SunStar Cebu. and often loves spending time with his kids.